 What is a Copper Pan?

-By the time of Egyptian pharaohs, copper is already made its way to kitchens.
-From plates, bowls, and pans, copper gis greatly valued as a durable material during ancient times.
+By the time of the Egyptian pharaohs, copper had already made its way into kitchens.
+From plates, bowls, and pans, copper was greatly valued as a durable material during ancient times.

-Copper pans have been a renowned piece of cookware, especially amongst high-ranking chiefs in French cuisine.
+Copper pans have been a renowned piece of cookware, especially among high-ranking chefs in French cuisine.

-They are adapted to be the pan for heat-sensitive sides and sauces, perfect for the fine dining experience.
+They are adapted to be the ideal choice for heat-sensitive sides and sauces, perfect for the fine dining experience.
 But are copper pans really worth it?

 What are the Benefits of Copper Pans?